Indiana Nominating Committee Election

 Cedar Grove

 Burger is a Financial Advisor.
-She has a row crop operation raising corn, beans, wheat and feeder steers on 82 acres.
+She and her husband have a row crop operation raising corn, beans, wheat and feeder steers on 82 acres.
 She assists with her mother and father-in-law’s dairy farm part-time.
 Burger is a graduate of Purdue University with a Master of Science in Agricultural Systems Management and a Bachelor of Science degree in Agricultural Economics.
 Burger was previously employed with Farm Credit Mid-America for four years.
-She has almost 8 years of experience in financial services and advising in her role as a broker.
+She has 10 years of experience in financial services and advising in her role as broker.

 Luke Dougherty